tkreyche/I75W-Raymarine-Autopilot/README.md

 ### Short Description
 This project uses off-the-shelf hardware to create an remote daylight-visible display for Raymarine Tillerpilots, such as the ST1000+.
 It's not convenient to depend on the one-line display on the Tillerpilot, typically mounted near the stern of a boat.

-It is intended to be a companion to the NautiControl ST Wirelss module and allows a sailor to get immediate feedback when operating the Tillerpilot remote control.
+This display is intended to be a companion to the NautiControl ST Wirelss module and allows a sailor to get immediate feedback when operating the Tillerpilot remote control.

+This project is for DIY sailors.
+There are more expensive commerically available display options.

 ### Hardware
 Remote LED Matrix Display for Raymarine autopilots using Pimoroni I75W board